faudio/faudio/doc/300 Devices.md

 # Devices {#Devices}

-> *All for one, one for all, that is our device.*

 @anchor Devices
 @tableofcontents

 Devices are the entities that allow the Audio Engine to communicate with the outside world.
-Any client will need to connect at least two devices to each other to form an *audio stream*.
-Usually, these connections will involve a processor or signal function.

-While signals and processors denote functions, devices denote external entities provided by the system.
+Any client will need to connect at least two devices to each other to form a audio stream.
+While signals and processors denote functions, devices denote sources and sinks of audio data, such as files, memory buffers or audio hardware.
-Typically, each *physical* audio or midi interface is represented by a single device in the Audio Engine.
-The operating system may also provide *non-physical* devices, which may represent network connections, software mixers and the like.
+Typically, each physical audio or midi interface is represented by a single device in the Audio Engine.
+The operating system may also provide abstract devices, representing network connections, software mixers and the like.

-TODO
+Devices are grouped into *real-time devices*, *non-real-time devices*.
+Audio and midi information are handled by different devices.
+The Audio Engine does not provide non-real-time midi at the moment: if you need to parse and process a midi file, use a different library.

-# Real time devices {#RealTime}
+# Real time devices {#rt}

-The Audio Engine supports real-time audio and midi computations.
-The interface for these are similar but differs in that audio streams does not require a [processor](@ref Processors).

-See the \ref DoremirDeviceAudio and \ref DoremirDeviceMidi modules for details.

-## Sessions and streams {#SessionDeviceStream}
+## Sessions and streams {#sessionsandstreams}

 The Audio Engine provides access to devices through the concepts of *sessions*, and *streams*.
 While a *device* provides access to an external audio interface, a *session* provides access to the entire audio system, and a *stream* to a specific audio computation.
 These concepts are hierarchical, each stream is associated with a device and each device with a session.

 The Audio Engine places certain restrictions on the order or acquisition of sessions, devices and streams.
 Any client that wants to obtain a device must first initiate a session.
 The initialization of a session may fail, for example if the underlying audio system is already being used by an exclusive process.
 If it succeeds, a handle to the underlying session is provided.
 This handle allow the user to inspect the set of devices available in the sesssion.

-Sessions are *immutable* and *transient*, meaning that the set of available devices in a session will not change, but represents a snapshot of the setup at the time it was initiated.
-If a change in the underlying audio system is detected while a session is still active, and a new session has to be started to observe the new setup.

-TODO register notification callback
+The client may then open a stream ...
+TODO.

-@image html  device_states.png "State transactions of the audio system"
+@image html  device_states.png "State transactions of the audio system (simplified)"
-@image latex device_states.pdf "State transactions of the audio system" width=0.8\textwidth
+@image latex device_states.pdf "State transactions of the audio system (simplified)" width=0.8\textwidth

 @note
     The semantics of *streams* have been changed from earlier versions of the Audio Engine, in which a *stream* could be repeatedly stopped and started.
-In the new implementation, streams are immutable and transient just like sessions.

-## Acquire-release vs. callback {#DevicesStyles}
+## Session notifications {#notifications}

+Sessions represent a snapshot of the setup at the time it was initiated; the set of available devices in a specific session will never change.
+If a change in the underlying audio system is detected while a session is still active, a new session has to be started to observe the new setup.

+TODO

-## Audio streams {#AudioStreams}
+## Audio streams {#audiostreams}

-### Acquire-release style {#RealTimeAcquire-release}
+### Acquire-release style {#aqaudio}

 To use a real-time device in imperative fashion, the typical paired method pattern should be used.
 You call a creation method to get a session or stream, and a destruction method to release it after use.